Tufuwu/test3/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or enhancement
+about: Suggest an idea for this project

 ---